RedHatInsights/edge-frontend/README.md

 Follow the guide on [insights-proxy](https://github.com/RedHatInsights/insights-proxy) on how to install proxy.

-Once insights is setup, run Spandx with the following commands:
+Once insights-proxy is setup, run Spandx with the following commands:

 ### **For frontend only**
 In one terminal run